Germany

 (c) What does the NIS2 mean for other national cybersecurity legislation?

-Laws will be revised as NIS2 replaces NIS1, which has been implemented into multiple national laws (e.g. BSIG Act)
+The law will replace the NIS1 Directive, which has been implemented into multiple national laws (e.g. BSIG Act).

-(d) Who will be the supervisory authority and how are they preparing the market?
+(d) Who will be the supervisory authority and how will they exercise their power?

 (e) What should you be doing/on the lookout for?